mixu/gluejs/readme.md

       });
     }, Glue.middleware(opts));

+### JSON configuration

+You can load configuration from a JSON file using `--config <path>`.
+This will load the given configuration file, and run the build using the options in the file.

+This is useful if you want to reuse the same configuration for a Express middleware build and a command line build.

+To create configuration file from an existing build (like a Makefile), add `--export-config` as an option to the build.
+This will print out a JSON structure representing the current config.
+Note that you can leave the `basepath` value in the config empty, as it will be automatically resolved to `process.cwd()`.

-### API and usage example
+### API usage

+To set configuration options using the API, use the `.set()` method:

+- `.set(key, value)`: set a single configuration value
-`new Glue({ key: value })`: you can now pass in a options hash to the constructor, which makes reusing the same set of options easier.
+- `.set(config)`: you can also pass in a key-value hash to the set method, which makes reusing configuration options easier.

 *Methods*.
 The basic options have their own methods, everything else is configured via `.set(key, value)`.
 This example lists the main methods: